This reference article covers what Push Stories are, how to create one, as well as some frequently asked questions.

 - Insert an image for each page, along with the click behavior for that image.

-- If desired, add a Title and Description for each page (Note that if inserted for one page, they must be inserted for all pages).
+- If desired, add a Title and Description for each page.
+If you use a title and description for one page, they must be inserted for all pages.

 The previews will be reflected and are interactive.

-If you are pulling in images with Connected Content, please ensure that your image URL begins with
+If you are pulling in images with Connected Content, ensure that your image URL begins with

 http:// will crash your app.

 Push Story segmentation

 When you create a campaign or Canvas, you can filter which users you want to target based on whether they have clicked on a Push Story page.
 Then, select the campaign and the page you want to use to target your users.